 The third Caucasus Mountain Forum under the title “Transdisciplinarity for Sustainable Tourism Development: Role of Caucasus Scientists” will be devoted to tourism development perspectives and challenges in the region, identified as one of the hottest issues by the Caucasus Regional Research Agenda (C-RRA) adopted by the second CMF in Ankara.

-- Inter- and Transdisciplinary approaches in landscapes protection and mountain tourism development: Role of Scientists in Research, Planning and Development
+- Inter- and transdisciplinary approaches in landscape protection and mountain tourism development: role of scientists in research, planning, and development

-- Tourism as the main livelihood for sustainable mountain development: Compatibility of Innovation and Tradition
+- Tourism as a key livelihood option for sustainable mountain development: compatibility between innovation and tradition

 CMF3 will be held in Kutaisi, Georgia at Akaki Tsereteli State University.

 The Caucasus Mountain Forum (CMF) is a flagship initiative of the Scientific Network for Caucasus Mountain Regions (SNC-mt).
 The regional context of the Caucasus provides a major motivation for organizing biannual regional forums for different stakeholders working in the Caucasus mountain region.
 The CMFs serve as an important opportunity for scientists and academics, governmental experts, and practitioners to meet and exchange views on opportunities and challenges of sustainable development in the Caucasus region.
 The CMFs seek to enhance (sub)-regional dialogue and to contribute to better coordination for the progress and prosperity in the region.